Skip to main content

 The list of works cited by a scholar gives you a snapshot of the thinking and research available at the time the research was published.
 It tells you what sources, ideas, theories have shaped and influenced a researcher.
-Looking at the list of all sources cited by an author is called 'backward citation searching.'
-Below is a sample citation list which is also known as a bibliography.
+To look at the list of sources cited in a work is called 'backward citation searching.'
+Below is a sample bibliography, which is is also known as a reference or work cited list.

 Finding out whether an article was cited by authors after its publication will help you assess the importance of that article and how it has shaped subsequent research and scholarship.
 This is called 'forward citation searching".
 Increasingly, databases include who cited a particular reference.
 Look for the "Cited by" or "Times Cited" features.

 Google Scholar offers a CITED BY link at the bottom of each search result.